k-venkatesan/value-odds-tracker/documentation/issue-flow.md

 1. Assign it to yourself
 1. Click on 'Create a branch' and accept the suggested branch name
 1. Once the branch has been created, create a pull request to merge that branch into 'main' - give the pull request the same title as the user story
+1. When changes are ready to be merged into the main branch, use the 'Squash and merge' button provided in the pull request.

 The branch can now be checked out locally to implement changes.